Maguindanao del Sur residents surrender rifles to Army

 The firearms were turned over by owners and local executives to officials of 601st Infantry Brigade during a symbolic rite on Friday morning at the town hall of Datu Abdullah Sangki, in the center of the municipality.

-The 6th ID and Secretary Carlito Galvez, Jr. of OPAPRU are implementing the SALW Management Program in Central Mindanao, a regional disarmament campaign complementing Malacañang's peace initiatives in southern provinces and cities.
+The 6th ID and Secretary Carlito Galvez Jr. of OPAPRU are together implementing the SALW Management Program in Central Mindanao, a regional disarmament campaign complementing Malacañang's peace initiatives in southern provinces and cities.

-The cache, which included M16 and M14 assault rifles, .30 caliber M1 Garand and Carbine rifles, M60 and .30 caliber machine guns, .38 and .357 Magnum revolvers, .45 and 9-millimeter pistols, as well as B40 anti-tank and 40-millimeter grenade launchers, is now in the joint custody of the 6th ID and its component brigades covering the six provinces..
+The cache --- comprised of M16 and M14 assault rifles, .30 caliber M1 Garand and Carbine rifles, M60 and .30 caliber machineguns. .38 and .357 Magnum revolvers, .45 and 9 millimeter pistols, B40 anti-tank and 40 millimeter grenade launchers --- is now in the joint custody of the 6th ID and its component-brigades covering the six provinces.

 - Latest